 Medicare Supplement Plans in Texas

 As you may already know, Medicare only covers 80% of your outpatient costs.
 It also leaves you paying deductibles.
-The Part A hospital deductible alone is $1316 in 2017.
+See this year’s Part B outpatient deductible rates.

-The best time to buy a Medicare supplement is during the 6 months after you enroll in Part B. This open enrollment window allows you to purchase any Texas Medigap policy without health underwriting.
+The best time to buy a Medicare supplement is during the first six months after you enroll in Part B. This open enrollment window allows you to purchase any Texas Medigap policy without health underwriting.
 After this window expires, you may have to answer health questions when you apply.

 Our agency works with some of the best Texas Medicare Supplement Plan F and Plan G insurance companies, such as Aetna Medicare Supplements and Mutual of Omaha Medicare Supplements.
 There are over 30 great carriers offering comprehensive plans.
 Feel free to check out our reviews of these carriers.

 Medicare supplement plans in Texas have some common features.
 First, you can choose any doctor, no matter who your Medicare supplement carrier is.
 About 93 percent of healthcare providers in America accept Medicare.
 You can see any of these doctors at any time, regardless of which insurance company you purchased your Medigap policy from.

 Another feature is that there are no referrals required.
 These plans have no networks, so you are not required to see a primary care physician first to get a referral to see a specialist.
 You can book your own appointments with doctors hassle-free.

 Sometimes specialists who are unfamiliar with Medigap’s rules will ask you to first get a referral.
 Simply explain that your insurance doesn’t require a referral if you have a Medigap plan.